atcg/splicefinder/README.md

 Contigs > 1kb:  47,261
 ```

-That didn't very many, so we'll have to reduce further.
+That didn't nuke very many, so we'll have to reduce further.
 You'll notice in the fasta headers that there is a gene name in the fourth column.
 Let's find out how many unique gene names there are total:

 ```text
 grep "gene:" mmGRCm38.cdna.200bpPlus.fa | awk '{print $4}' | uniq -c | wc -l